edunzer/YR3_TERM-4/PUBLIC SPEAKING/WEEK 2/INTRO SPEECH.md

-  Other then that I like technology, cars, cooking, etc. and I plan on going into WEB marketing for my career.
+  Other then that I like technology, cars, cooking and I plan on going into WEB marketing for my career.

   But lets cover some of my accomplishments instead.